26. November 2021

 Data Anonymization: An Example

 Privacy Enhancing Technologies (PET) is a component of Privacy by Design.
-PET is defined as “coherent systems of information and communication technologies that strengthen the protection of an individual’s private life in an information system by preventing unnecessary or unlawful processing of personal data, or by offering tools and controls to enhance the individual’s control over his/her data.”
+We can define PETs as “coherent systems of information and communication technologies that strengthen the protection of an individual’s private life in an information system by preventing unnecessary or unlawful processing of personal data, or by offering tools and controls to enhance the individual’s control over his/her data.”

 Anonymization based on generative AI is an effective PET.
 Computer programs create synthetic data that replaces original biometric data, so the data subject is not recognizable during data processing.
-The idea and application of anonymization are based on data protection.
+Furthermore, the idea and application of anonymization are based on data protection.
 It does not result in loss of efficiency or functionality in the data processing.
-Synthetic data can be generated simultaneously as the processing goes, so the company/organization usually does not have the opportunity to store the original data, which minimizes the opportunity of a data breach.
+As the processing takes place, the company/organization can generate synthetic data simultaneously and usually does not get the chance to store the original data, thereby minimizing the risk of a data breach.

 If you want to learn more about how we implement the Privacy by Design principle at brighter AI, have a look at the case studies below, or contact us here.